 Addressing Domestic Violence and Safety Concerns

-This changes everything.
-If someone’s being violent or threatening, courts can order them out immediately.
+The situation transforms all things.
+The court has the authority to remove anyone who threatens or becomes violent right away.
 Protective orders might also cover who gets the kids temporarily and who pays for what.
 Safety trumps everything else.

 Planning for Transitional and Future Housing